Shigeaki-Kanatani/Probe_Design_ver2/README.md

 2. Perform BLAST and remove similar sequences
 3. Run the script here to have probe sequences

-Here, we shows the practical example of how to use this script below.
+Here, we shows the practical example of how to use this script below using a mouse Gad1 and Tph2 mRNA.
 (The example was done at 2024-May-30)

-Example1, Mouse Gad1 gene,
+## Example1, Mouse Gad1 gene,
 It has 10 isoform at mRNA level, so pick the longest one which is mRNA reference sequence NM_001420099, 3561 bp